JohnWickham/hexo-auto-excerpt/README.md

 Hexo supports excerpts by adding <!-- more --> tag.
 You can automate this by using hexo-auto-excerpt plugin.

+This fork creates excerpts by trimming post content to the given number of characters, `excerpt_length`, without trimming words in the process.

 ### Install

 ```sh